kevcap/private-events/README.md

 </p>

 ## 🧐 About <a name = "about"></a>
-<h3 align="center">This is my portfolio, I used the  <a href="https://github.com/cobidev/simplefolio" target="_blank">Simplefolio</a> and made some changes, so it could fit in my taste.
+<h3 align="center">This is a Private Events project, which users can log in, create and attend to events.
+The goal here is to learn how associations works and how to implement many-to-many; belonging and so on.
 Hope you guys enjoy it.

 ## Features